kevredlabs/solana-page/theVault.md

 If you want to know more about the Vault, you can read their documentation [here](https://docs.thevault.finance/) or join their discord.
 They have a very active community and a very good support.

+*Please note that Kevred has been added to The Vault as a validator.
+That's why you can directly stake your vSOL to Kevred.*